-5. Inform nation in respect of The Public Interest Test which a claim to legal Qualification applies, as in 1 profes sional privilege could be above. maint ained in legal proce edings.
-The Public Interest Test Any reference to "the authority" 6.
-Inform nation which reveals Qualification applies, as in 1 is a reference to the Council or, as that th e authority proposes- above. the case may be, the committee 6.1 to give under any or sub-committee in relation to enactment a notice whose proceedings or under or by virtue of documents the question whether which requirements information is exempt or not falls are imposed on a to be determined. person; or "person" includes any public 6.2 to make an order authority, company, or other or direction under legally constituted organizations any enactment. and the partners in a partnership or firm.
-7. Inforn nation relating to any The Public Interest Test action taken or to be taken Qualification applies, as in 1 in cor nnection with the above. prever ntion, investigation or prosecution of crime.
+Category Qualification Explanation Interpretation

+5 Information in respect The Public Interest Test

+of which a claim to Qualification applies, as in

+legal professional 1 above.

+privilege could be

+maintained in legal

+6 proceedings.
+Information which The Public Interest Test Any reference to "the authority"

+0 reveals that the Qualification applies, as in is a reference to the Council or,

+authority proposes to 1 above. as the case may be, the

+give under any 1 45010. committee or sub-committee in

+enactment a notice relation to whose proceedings or

+under or by virtue of documents the question whether

+which requirements information is exempt or not falls

+are imposed on a to be determined.

+person; or to make an "Person" includes any public

+order or direction authority, company, or other

+under any enactment. legally constituted organisations

+and the partners in a partnership

+or firm.

+7 Information relating to The Public Interest Test

+any action taken or to Qualification applies, as in

+be taken in connection 1 above.

+with the prevention,

+investigation or

+prosecution of crime.

+8 Information is not

+exempt if it relates to

+the proposed development for which

+the local planning

+authority may grant

+itself planning

+permission pursuant to

+regulation 3 of the

+Town and County

+Planning General

+Regulations 1992

+1.6. rmantion which